symbol/symbol-docs/source/concepts/cross-chain-swaps.rst

 Use a secret proof transaction to unlock :ref:`secret lock transactions <secret-lock-transaction>`.

-To unlock a secret lock transaction, the account must demonstrate that it knows the *proof* and the used *hashing algorithm*, which unlock the transaction.
+The transaction must prove that knows the *proof*  that unlocks the mosaics.

 Parameters
 ==========

     **Hash Type**

-    The hash algorithm used, to check that proof hashed equals secret.
+    The algorithm used to hash the proof.

     **Secret**